jbmilgrom/blogg/src/post/identity-state-time.md

 ## Semantics, Not Syntax

-Syntactic constructs like this, new, class, private and public clearly express object-oriented intent — _this_ instance of a _class_ of things *private*ly maintains data through *public*ly available APIs — and are common to object-oriented programming languages.
+Syntactic constructs like `this`, `new`, `class`, `private` and `public` clearly express object-oriented intent — _this_ instance of a _class_ of things *private*ly maintains data through *public*ly available APIs — and are common to object-oriented programming languages.
 However, they are not necessary.
 Object-oriented semantics may be achieved with nontraditional syntax.
-For example, this bankAccount object also stores the balance data privately;
+For example, this `bankAccount` object also stores the `balance` data privately;

 ```js
 const makeBankAccount = (balance) => ({